Foreign casino operators go all in as they vie for Osaka licence

 "Tokyo has not raised its hand, Yokohama has not raised its hand - Osaka has raised its hand," said Ed Bowers, MGM's executive vice president of global development.

-A huge new revenue stream is on the line for the casino operators, which also include Galaxy Entertainment Corp, Caesars Entertainment Corp, Genting Singapore Ltd and Las Vegas Sands Corp .
+A huge new revenue stream is on the line for the casino operators, which also include Galaxy Entertainment Group, Caesars Entertainment Corp, Genting Singapore Ltd and Las Vegas Sands Corp .
 An Osaka casino could generate $4 billion a year, Morgan Stanley says.

 For Osaka, which has seen its wealth and power fade in relation to Tokyo, gambling could boost tourism and bring in much-needed money.
 It hopes to open a resort by 2024, but even after it picks an operator it must win government approval.